Eschatologue/CM_wiki/docs/spells/3rd-level.md

 When you cast this spell, you present the gem used as the material component and choose any number of creatures within range that can see you.
 Each target must succeed on a Wisdom :d20-save: **Saving Throw** or be charmed by you until the spell ends, or until you or your companions do anything harmful to it.
 While charmed in this way, a creature can do nothing but use its movement to approach you in a safe manner.
 While an affected creature is within 5 feet of you, it cannot move, but simply stares greedily at the gem you present.

-At the end of each of its turns, an affected target can make a Wisdom Saving Throw.
+At the end of each of its turns, an affected target can make a Wisdom :d20-save: **Saving Throw**.
 If it succeeds, this effect ends for that target.

 ### Intellect Fortress
 *3rd-level Abjuration*